-Our Legal & Regulatory practice helps clients drive and execute their legal, risk management and regulatory initiatives.
-The consultants (comprised of attorneys, paralegals and contract managers) in this service line have significant experience working at the nation's top law firms and companies.
-Our consultants work at our clients' direction to support both routine and sophisticated initiatives and projects, as well as to augment their staff.
+RGP Legal helps clients drive and execute their legal, risk management and regulatory initiatives.
+Our consultants (comprised of attorneys, paralegals and contract managers) have significant experience working at the nation's top law firms and companies.
+RGP Legal provides general counsel access to exceptional talent on an agile basis for the exact subject-matter knowledge and business perspective required for a particular task or workflow.
+Generally, RGP Legal is engaged to work directly with in-house counsel or with traditional outside counsel for projects or pieces of "unbundled" work.
 A few examples of areas in which we serve our clients include:

-- Mergers and acquisitions (including integration), divestitures and joint ventures - · Commercial transactions, contracts, licensing, real estate transactions and employment matters - Quarterly and annual SEC filings, annual meetings, proxy statements and corporate governance matters - Compliance policy development and implementation, compliance training, testing and reporting - Litigation, including complex class actions, investigations and regulatory exams - Bankruptcy, corporate restructurings and workouts - Secondment during leaves of absence or due to employee attrition - Implementation and optimization of legal and business policies, processes and procedures.
+- Mergers and acquisitions (including integration), divestitures and joint ventures - Commercial transactions, contracts, licensing, real estate transactions and employment matters - Quarterly and annual SEC filings, annual meetings, proxy statements and corporate governance matters

+- Compliance policy development and implementation, compliance training, testing and reporting - Litigation management and support, including document review and analysis, investigations and regulatory reviews - Bankruptcy, corporate restructurings and workouts - Secondment during leaves of absence or due to employee attrition - Implementation and optimization of legal operations, including policies, procedures and systems